guaguabujianle/MGraphDTA/README.md

 rdkit==2009.Q1-1
 scikit_learn==0.24.2

-## Descriptions of folders and files in the DEEPScreen repository
+## Descriptions of folders and files in the MGraphDTA repository
 * **classification** folder includes the source code of MGraphDTA for classification tasks in the Human and *C.elegans* datasets.
   + **data** folder contains raw data of the Human and *C.elegans* datasets.
   + **log** folder includes the source codes to record the training process.